aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Add Image as BLOB in Presentation**
 With methods from the [**IImageCollection**](https://reference.aspose.com/slides/php-java/com.aspose.slides/IImageCollection) interface and [**ImageCollection** ](https://reference.aspose.com/slides/php-java/com.aspose.slides/ImageCollection) class, you can add a large image as a stream to get it treated as a BLOB.

-This Java code shows you how to add a large image through the BLOB process:
+This PHP code shows you how to add a large image through the BLOB process:

 ```php
   $pathToLargeImage = "large_image.jpg";